-5 How to complete the cause of death section
+4. How to complete the cause of death section

 Doctors are expected to state the cause of death to the best of their knowledge and belief; they are not expected to be infallible.
-Even before any changes to the law, it is likely that there will be increased scrutiny of death certification and patterns of mortality by local and national agencies as a result of the Shipman Inquiry.
+Even without any changes to the law, there is increased scrutiny of death certification and patterns of mortality by local and national agencies as a result of the Shipman Inquiry.
 Suspicions may be raised if death certificates appear to give inadequate or vague causes of death.
 For example, if a patient dies under the care of an orthopaedic surgeon, it might be expected that some orthopaedic condition contributed to the death and so this condition would be mentioned in part I or part II of the certificate.
 Similarly, it would be surprising if a patient was being treated in an acute hospital, but no significant disease or injury at all was mentioned on their death certificate.